 The project certification fee covers the review of shop drawings for the woodworker and typically two inspections, one of which takes place during fabrication and one during installation.
 There can be additional inspections which can sometimes be conducted by video.
 The decision to make additional inspections is left to the discretion of the inspector.

 4. Are there any additional project fees other than the certification fee?
 WATCH NOW

 Yes, there potentially can be.
 If we identify non-conformances on a project and it requires re-inspection or verification of correction, then there can be additional fees associated with that project.
 In many cases, we can do that verification by looking at pictures or by video.
 If an inspector needs to revisit the project, it could be more expensive.

-It can be challenging to add more sections to your license at a later date because QCP requires that samples for additional sections are compliant with the Architectural Woodwork Standards.
+It can be challenging to add more sections to your license at a later date because QCP requires that samples for additional sections are compliant with the latest edition of the Architectural Woodwork Standards and the updated AWI sections that are recognized by QCP.
 A lot of woodworking firms want to use the project they’re working on as a sample, and this can be risky if the work on that project doesn’t conform to the AWS.
 It may require additional inspections or additional visits to complete it successfully.
 Adding additional sections to your license could result in additional costs of around $150 to $300.

 Questions About Licensing and Inspections